ksalzke/templates-for-omnifocus/README.md

 2. Unzip the downloaded file.
 3. Rename the entire folder to anything you like, with the extension `.omnifocusjs`
 4. Move the resulting file to your OmniFocus plug-in library folder.
+5. Configure your preferences using the `Preferences` action.
+(Note that to run this action, no tasks can be selected.)

 ## Template Folder